luketurner/lukes-hugo-theme/README.md

 This theme expects the following content:

 - `/content/_index.md` -- contains content for "Home" page, to be displayed above list of recent posts.
 Can be empty.
-- `/content/posts/_index.md` -- contains content for "All Posts" page, to be displayed above categorized list of all posts.
+- `/content/tags/_index.md` -- contains content for "All Tags" page.
 Can be empty.
+- `/content/posts/_index.md` -- contains content for "All Posts" page.
+Can be empty.

-All posts should go under `/content/posts`, using additional subdirectories to categorize posts.
-The directory structure underneath `/content/posts` can be arbitrarily complex, within reasonable limits.
+All posts should go under `/content/posts`, with no additional subdirectories.
+Posts should be organized using the =tag= taxonomy only.

 ## Configuration